Alignak-monitoring/alignak/doc/source/15_development/test-driven-development.rst

    * the scripts in shorttests.txt take a few minutes to run
    * give the developer feedback as fast as possible (**nobody should git-commit without running tests in his private environment first**)

- * Shinken-Upstream-Daily-Full-Tests
+ * Alignak-Upstream-Daily-Full-Tests

    * executed every 6 hours
    * ./test/jenkins/new_runtest ./test/jenkins/all_tests.txt ./test/moduleslist COVERAGE PYLINT PEP8
    * the all_test is regenerated every time (all test_*.py)
    * run all test in all module listed
-   * give a full view of shinken coverage.
+   * give a full view of alignak coverage.

 .. _ Wikipedia article about TDD: http://en.wikipedia.org/wiki/Test-driven_development